Community Bunkhouse Build

 Rosie will be bringing her expertise and enthusiasm for natural building to the project.
 With over five years of hands on experience, particularly in Cob, Wattle & Daub and clay work, Rosie has honed her craft through a strong connection to the land and traditional methods.
 Her passion lies in reviving and sharing endangered heritage skills, especially with those discovering them for the first time.
 Whether it’s sculpting walls, mixing plaster by hand or stomping in cobby mixes, Rosie is happiest when covered in clay and looks forward to sharing that joy with everyone involved.

-The roof, windows & doors construction will be lead by
+The roof, windows & doors construction will be led by Han

 Han will be leading the final stages of the green roof build, which will include plenty of practical tasks like earth moving and reconstructing the wooden scaffolding to support the plastering work.
 With over 35 years of experience in building, Han brings not only deep expertise but also a genuine passion for teaching and empowering others, especially when it comes to using power tools confidently.
 They are especially committed to creating an inclusive environment and are keen to work with people who may have previously felt excluded or marginalised within the construction world.